156th Diocesan Convention

-It is important to remember that, to vote at Convention, parishes must have completed delegate certificates, audits and parochial reports.
+The deadline to submit the delegate certificate has passed.
+It is important to remember that, to vote at Convention, parishes must have completed delegate certificates required by Title II, Canon 4 of the Canons of the Diocese of Long Island.
+Parish audits and parochial reports are also required.
 Those parishes with incomplete or unfiled information will forfeit the rights of its lay delegates.
-Enclosed is a list of delinquencies from past years that must also be filed for lay delegates to have a seat and vote.
+Below you will find a list of delinquencies from past years that must also be filed for lay delegates to have a seat and vote.

 Enclosed you will find a delegate certificate prepared specifically for your church.
 The number of delegates to which your parish is entitled is calculated based on the number of communicants in good standing as reported on the 2021 Parochial Report (Page 2, Line 3), and as outlined in the following table:

 501 and Above // Elect 3 delegates, 3 alternates

 Please do not elect more delegates than your congregation is allowed according to the table above.
 Per our Constitution, Lay Delegates must physically reside within the bounds of the diocese; per our Canons, Youth Delegates must be under 18 years of age.